 Another awesome reason for a launch is the ability to kayak in the colder months.
-Sometimes you just want to go paddle in the autumn months but dread getting your feet into the cold water to launch.
+Sometimes you just wanna go paddle in the autumn months but dread getting your feet into the cold water to launch.
 With this launch, you’ll never have to worry about that!

 Installing Pontoon Kayak Racks

-Pay close attention to where you want to install your kayak rack.
+Pay close attention to where you install your kayak rack.